ConnerGrice/Geant4-Development/README.md

 I have now changed the method of calculating the level of success of an event.
 Now, I will look at both particles and give them a level of success based on the layers they hit (while the particles are independent from eachother).
 After determining this, I get the overall outcome by taking the particle with the lowest level.
 E.g. if particle 1 had an alright event but particle 2 had a bad event, the overall level for the event would be bad.
 With this new method in place I ran an experiment and got these results:

-Total: 40.38%
+Total: 33.90%

-- Good: 84.80%
+- Good: 72.85%
-- Alright: 9.11%
+- Alright: 15.06%
-- Bad: 6.09%
+- Bad: 12.09%

-This new method has meant that the calculated efficiency has increased by almost 10%
+This did not increase the efficiency by much.
+I still think this method of calculating the efficiency is more accurate.